BMPhuong-Le/BED_overlap/README.md

-# BED_overlap
+# BED_overlap - Data Science and Bioinformatics (BIO-7051B) Session 2

-**Session 2:**

-**Bioinformatics software and SLURM scripting.**

-In this tutorial, you'll compare indel (insertion/deletion) features between two *Drosophila melanogaster* populations using both Unix command-line tools and BEDtools.
-You'll also gain hands-on experience submitting and monitoring jobs on the HPC using SLURM.
-The goal is to understand why standardised bioinformatics software like BEDtools is essential for reproducible research, and to become comfortable with HPC job submission workflows.
+## Learning objectives

+- Further proficiencey with Unix and command line
+- Gain introductory exposure to integrative genome viewer (IGV)
+- Document methods clearly for reproducible research
+- Understand the value of standardised bioinformatics software for reproducibility
+- Learn how to submit and monitor HPC jobs using SLURM

 ---

 ## Overview

+In this tutorial, you'll compare indel (insertion/deletion) features between two *Drosophila melanogaster* populations using both Unix command-line tools and BEDtools.

 You have two BED files representing indel features from two populations:
 - `DPure_indels_mask.bed` – indels from the 'D' population